-- 1 A bio-technology vision that emphasises the importance of bio-technology research and application and commercialisation of bio-technology in different sectors. - 2 A bio-resource vision that focuses on the role of research, development and demonstration (RD & D) related to biological raw materials in sectors such as agriculture, marine, forestry and bioenergy, as well as on the establishment of new value chains.
-Whereas the bio-technology vision takes a point of departure in the potential applicability of science, the bio-resource vision emphasises the potentials in upgrading and conversion of the biological raw materials. - 3 A bio-ecology vision that highlights the importance of ecological processes that optimise the use of energy and nutrients, promote biodiversity and avoid monocultures and soil degradation.
+- (1) A bio-technology vision that emphasises the importance of bio-technology research and application and commercialisation of bio-technology in different sectors. - (2) A bio-resource vision that focuses on the role of research, development, and demonstration (RD & D) related to biological raw materials in sectors such as agriculture, marine, forestry, and bioenergy, as well as on the establishment of new value chains.
+Whereas the bio-technology vision takes a point of departure in the potential applicability of science, the bio-resource vision emphasises the potentials in upgrading and conversion of the biological raw materials. - (3) A bio-ecology vision that highlights the importance of ecological processes that optimise the use of energy and nutrients, promote biodiversity, and avoid monocultures and soil degradation.
 While the previous two visions are technology-focused and give a central role to RD & D in globalised systems, this vision emphasises the potential for regionally concentrated circular and integrated processes and systems.

 Importantly, these visions should not be considered completely distinct from each other, but rather as ideal type visions of the bioeconomy.
-Thus, while certain actors are predominantly associated with the different visions such as the OECD (the bio-technology vision), the European Commission (the bioresource vision) and the European Technology Platform TP Organics (the bio-ecology vision) (Levidow et al., 2013; Staffas et al., 2013), it is also highlighted that the visions interrelate.
-For example, initial policy work in the European Commission was significantly influenced by existing work on the bio-technology vision (Richardson, 2012).
-(Similarly, individual papers included in the bibliometric analysis (Section 2.3) may often not subscribe to a single understanding of the bioeconomy concept; however, the aim in this part of the analysis is not to classify all bioeconomy papers according to the different visions, but rather to identify the key interpretations of the bioeconomy concept, which are put forward in the academic literature.)
+Thus, while certain actors are predominantly associated with the different visions such as the OECD (the bio-technology vision), the European Commission (the bio-resource vision), and the European Technology Platform TP Organics (the bio-ecology vision) [10,27], then it is also highlighted that the visions interrelate.
+For example, initial policy work in the European Commission was significantly influenced by existing work on the bio-technology vision [7].
+(Similarly, individual papers included in the bibliometric analysis (Section 3) may often not subscribe to a single understanding of the bioeconomy concept; however, the aim in this part of the analysis is not to classify all bioeconomy papers according to the different visions, but rather to identify the key interpretations of the bioeconomy concept, which are put forward in the academic literature.)

 In the following, we identify key features of the three bioeconomy visions, focusing specifically on implications in terms of overall aims and objectives, value creation, drivers and mediators of innovation, and spatial focus.
-This is summarised in Table 2.7.
+This is summarised in Table 7.

-The bio-technology vision The bio-resource vision The bio-ecology vision Aims and objectives Economic growth and job creation Economic growth and sustainability Sustainability, biodiversity, conservation of ecosystems, avoiding soil degradation Value creation Application of biotechnology, commercialisation of research and technology Conversion and upgrading of bio-resources (process oriented) Development of integrated production systems and high-quality products with territorial identity Drivers and mediators of innovation R & D, patents, TTOs, research councils and funders (science push, linear model) Interdisciplinary, optimisation of land use, including degraded land in the production of biofuels, use and availability of bio- resources, waste management, engineering, science and market (interactive and networked production mode) Identification of favourable organic agro-ecological practices, ethics, risk, transdisciplinary sustainability, ecological interactions, re-use and recycling of waste, land use (circular and self- sustained production mode) Spatial focus Global clusters/ central regions Rural/peripheral regions Rural/peripheral regions
+The Bio-Technology Vision The Bio-Resource Vision The Bio-Ecology Vision Aims & objectives Economic growth & job creation Economic growth & sustainability Sustainability, biodiversity, conservation of ecosystems, avoiding soil degradation Value creation Application of biotechnology, commercialisation of research & technology Conversion and upgrading of bio-resources (process oriented) Development of integrated production systems and high-quality products with territorial identity Drivers & mediators of innovation R & D, patents, TTOs, Research councils and funders (Science push, linear model) Interdisciplinary, optimisation of land use, include degraded land in the production of biofuels, use and availability of bio-resources, waste management, engineering, science & market (Interactive & networked production mode) Identification of favourable organic agro-ecological practices, ethics, risk, transdisciplinary sustainability, ecological interactions, re-use & recycling of waste, land use, (Circular and self-sustained production mode) Spatial focus Global clusters/ Central regions Rural/Peripheral regions Rural/Peripheral regions